One of the “learning kicks” that kept Sarah’s interest for a year or more was outer space.

 So on one of our trips to the library, we checked out a Neil Armstrong biography and read it cover-to-cover together.
 That was over the span of a couple months, but Sarah’s interest didn’t wane.

-But with some help from Homeschool AV Guy, aka my wonderful husband, Chris, we found some great space resources, especially related to the U.S. moon missions.
+But with some help from Homeschool AV Guy, aka Sarah’s awesome dad, Chris, we found some great space resources, especially related to the U.S. moon missions.

 - Neil Armstrong (Sterling Biography series) – This was the book that started it all for us!
 It’s a great read for anywhere from a third-grade through an eighth-grade level.